Our Everest Base Camp Resilience for Teens program is a specially designed life-influencing journey for teenagers and

-A final buffet breakfast at The Radisson Hotel.
-Then our program concludes and all guests will be transferred to Kathmandu International Airport to meet their flights.
+Trip concludes and all guests will be conveyed to Kathmandu International Airport to meet their respective international flights.

 This program features a host of additional inclusions that collectively make this the best-resourced and safest trekking expedition to Everest Base Camp available.

 - 3 nights at The Yak and Yeti (or Radisson) Hotel in Kathmandu (breakfasts included)

 - Welcome dinner and cultural show